labidz/A-Normative-Upper-Bound-for-Clinical-Decision-Making/README.md

 # CDM Guideline-Adherence Study — Zero-Cost Execution Guide

 This is the zero-cost variant.
 Everything runs locally on Colab's free T4 GPU using open-source models. **No API keys.
-No credit card.
-No money.**
+No cost.**

 ## The trade-off you're accepting